On This Page: [hide]

 Instructional Responses to ChatGPT

-Instructional responses to the use of ChatGPT and similar tools vary depending on how much time and energy faculty have to make course-level or assignment-level changes.
+Instructional responses to the use of GenAI and similar tools vary depending on how much time and energy faculty have to make course-level or assignment-level changes.
 The short-term solutions provided below are meant to serve as an immediate response that should be revisited when time permits.
 The long-term approaches, on the other hand, are meant to prompt students to think more critically about the technology and their own intellectual formation.

 Course Design: Short-Term Interventions